Zachattack98/CS170_Project_2/README.md

 There will be four .txt files containing datasets to test in the program, your job as a user is to select which .txt file to test, decide how many features will be considered in the leave-one-out validation, and the type of sorting algorithm.
 The results will reveal the correct tree path for finding the highest accuracy.

-First, run the output frame of mainCode.cpp in the open terminal by typing $output mainCode.cpp.
+First, run the output frame of mainCode.cpp in the open terminal by typing: **./runproject**

 (1)